Online gambling: History

 In 1994, Antigua and Barbuda passed the Free Trade & Processing Act, allowing licences to be granted to organisations applying to open online casinos.
 Before online casinos, the first fully functional gambling software was developed by Microgaming, an Isle of Man-based software company.
 This was secured with software developed by CryptoLogic, an online security software company.
 Safe transactions became viable; this led to the first online casinos in 1994.

 1996 saw the establishment of the Kahnawake Gaming Commission, which regulated online gaming activity from the Mohawk Territory of Kahnawake and issues gaming licences to many of the world's online casinos and poker rooms.
 This is an attempt to keep the operations of licensed online gambling organisations fair and transparent.

-In the late 1990s, online gambling gained popularity; there were only fifteen gambling websites in 1996, but that had increased to 200 websites by the following year.
+In the late 1990s, online gambling gained popularity; there were only 15 gambling websites in 1996, but that had increased to 200 websites by the following year.
 A report published by Frost & Sullivan revealed that online gambling revenues had exceeded $830 million in 1998 alone.
-In the same year the first online poker rooms were introduced.
-Soon afterwards in 1999, the Internet Gambling Prohibition Act was introduced as a bill in the US Senate; it would have meant that a company could not offer any online gambling product to any U.S. citizen.
+In the same year, the first online poker rooms were introduced.
+Soon afterward in 1999, the Internet Gambling Prohibition Act was introduced as a bill in the US Senate; it would have meant that a company could not offer any online gambling product to any US citizen.
 But it did not pass.
 Multiplayer online gambling was also introduced in 1999.

-In 2000, the first Australian Federal Government passed the Interactive Gambling Moratorium Act, making it illegal for any online casino not licensed and operating before May 2000 to operate.
+In 2000, the first Australian federal government passed the Interactive Gambling Moratorium Act, making it illegal for any online casino not licensed and operating before May 2000 to operate.
 This meant Lasseter's Online became the only online casino able to operate legally in Australia; however, they cannot take bets from Australian citizens.

-By 2001, the estimated number of people who had participated in online gambling rose to 8 million, and growth continued, despite continuing legal challenges to online gambling.
+By 2001, the estimated number of people who had participated in online gambling rose to eight million, and growth continued, despite continuing legal challenges to online gambling.

 In 2008, H2 Gambling Capital estimated worldwide online gambling revenue at $21 billion.

 In 2016, Statista predicted that the online gambling market would reach $45.86 billion, growing to $56.05 billion by 2018.

 In 2022, online streaming platform Twitch banned popular gambling streams from their site.
 Cryptocurrency casino operators like Stake.com had been sponsoring streamers broadcasts of their live gambling sessions for several years.

 Forms

-The Internet has allowed new types of gambling to be available on line.
-Improvements in technology have changed betting habits just as video lottery terminals, keno and scratchcards changed the gambling industry in the 20th century.
+The internet has allowed new types of gambling to be available online.
+Improvements in technology have changed betting habits just as video lottery terminals, keno, and scratchcards changed the gambling industry in the 20th century.